-We are also involved in the teaching of undergraduate medical students in the practice.
-Patients may be asked if they are willing to see a sudent initially.
+We are also involved in the teaching of undergraduate medical students within the practice.
+Patients are asked if they are willing to see a sudent initially.
 The student will see patients independently however a GP will join the consultation to ensure the correct history has been taken, examinations carried out and the care plan for the patient discussed.
 This is a very important part of the student's training.
 We hope you are able to help however if you feel you would rather not see a student, an appointment will be made with a GP.

 Occasionally we may ask for your consent for your consultation to be videotaped.
 The request will be in writing and you are under no obligation to consent.
 The videos will be used for teaching only and will only be seen by your doctor and the registrar or student.